mmcelhan/stock_market_calendar/README.md

 This repo includes a unit testing file that can be used to test other dates that I haven't thought of

+Please send any questions or requests to MatthewMcElhaney@gmail.com